pouriyajamshidi/tcping/README.md

 - [x tcping](https://x-cmd.com/pkg/tcping):

-  Use it without installation in x-cmd.
+  Use it **directly without installation** in x-cmd.

   ```bash
   x tcping bing.com 80
   ```

-  Or install it in userspace
+  Alternatively, you can install `tcping` locally using x-cmd, without needing root privileges or affecting your global setup.

   ```bash
   x env use tcping